Lens exchange – Vision Correction for Patients Over 45 Years Old

 How is a lens replacement performed?

 The procedure is usually performed on both eyes on the same day, which is often an advantage for many patients.
-The surgery takes approximately 15 minutes per eye and is carried out under local anesthesia using eye drops, which are applied before the operation.
+The procedure takes about 15 minutes per eye. eye and is performed under local anesthesia using eye drops, where the eyes are treated with drops prior to the operation.

 You will not experience pain during the procedure, and many describe the experience as both safe and quick.